Personal Savings Allowance (PSA)

 What is a PSA

-In a nutshell, it allows basic rate taxpayers to earn up to £1,000 interest on their savings each year without paying any income tax on it.
+In a nutshell, it allows basic rate taxpayers to earn up to £1,000 interest on their non-ISA savings each tax year without paying any UK income tax on it.

-Higher rate taxpayers have a PSA of £500 before they pay tax while additional rate taxpayers who earn £150,000 over the personal allowance don’t qualify.
+Higher rate taxpayers have a PSA of £500 before they pay UK income tax while additional rate taxpayers don’t qualify for the PSA.

 What does the PSA mean for me?